How Rent-to-Own Lease Agreements Benefit Both Tenants and Landlords

 For Tenants

 Tenants, on the other hand, could be stuck between a rock and a hard place if they enter a rent-to-own lease agreement.
-Most tenants find themselves in this position because they don't have many options to purchase property.
+Most tenants find themselves in this position because they do not have many options to purchase property.
 Furthermore, if they end up forfeiting a rent-to-own lease agreement, they could be out of thousands of dollars—with nothing to show for it.
+Tenants should ensure they can qualify for a mortgage at the end of the lease to avoid losing their investment.

 Some Final Advice for Prospective Homeowners